marklogic/marklogic-mule-connector/docs/reading.md

 2. Set 'Query Type' to `STRUCTURED_QUERY`.
 3. Set 'Query Format' to either 'JSON' or 'XML'.

+The following shows a simple example of a structured query; please refer to the link above to the MarkLogic documentation on structured queries for more information and examples:

+    {"query": {"term-query": {"text": "example"}}}

 ### Using a Serialized CTS query

 A [serialized CTS query](https://docs.marklogic.com/guide/rest-dev/search#id_30577) is similar to a structured query